jlaura/PyHAT/README.md

 Current Road Ahead
 - [ ] Working Modules on UI
-- [ ] Working Menus functions can be added dynamically
+- [ ] Selecting functions from Menubar adds functions dynamically
-- [x] Shortcut such as Ctrl S to save
+- [x] Shortcuts such as Ctrl S to save
 - [ ] Embedded Plots and Graphs from data collected
 - [ ] Package all python packages: sklearn, scipy, numpy, matplotlib, pysat for user consumption
 - [ ] Add ability to save plots in personal files